Sales of Indian SUVs soar, smaller cars skid in December

+BENGALURU, Jan 1 (Reuters) - Sales of sports utility vehicles (SUVs) rose in December, while small car sales fell despite high discounts, data from Indian automakers showed on Monday.

-While entry-level vehicles remain a millstone around automobile makers' necks, they have benefited from the sales of premium vehicles, catering to a more well-off demographic largely unaffected by inflation.
+While sales of entry-level vehicles remain slow due to inflation, automakers have benefited from the sales of premium vehicles, catering to a more well-off demographic largely unaffected by higher prices.

-Maruti Suzuki and Mahindra & Mahindra reported domestic SUV sales growth of 24% and 39%, respectively.
+Maruti Suzuki and Mahindra & Mahindra reported domestic SUV sales growth of 24% and 39% year-on-year, respectively.

 Indian carmakers' SUV segment has benefitted from strong demand through the last year.